-For example: You were registered for twelve credits on the first day of classes and received a \$2,000 Pell Grant.
-By the tenth day of classes, you had dropped two classes and were registered for six credits.
-Enrollment in six credits is considered half-time attendance, so half of your Pell Grant would be canceled and returned to the Department of Education.
+An example: Joe was registered for twelve credits on the first day of classes and received a \$2,000 Pell Grant.
+By the tenth day of classes, Joe had dropped two classes and was registered for only six credits.
+Enrollment in six credits is considered half-time attendance, and Joe would then be only eligible for 6/12 (half) of the Pell Grant.
+Half of Joe's Pell Grant would be canceled and returned to the Department of Education.